 Details of our share transactions for the period and a listing of our outstanding options and warrants can be found in Note 8 of our financial statements.

-Subsequent to the end of the period, the Company has issued 10,000 common shares on exercise of options.
-The Company has not issued any other common shares, announced any private placements or granted or cancelled any options.
+Subsequent to the end of the period, the Company has issued 275,000 common shares on exercise of options.

 Shares issued: